 The World's Most Popular Pig

 The Yorkshire Pig is the world’s most popular breed.
 They’ve been exported to all corners of the globe due to their ability to get big quick, and provide consistent pork with strong, porky flavour.
-When sourcing our Yorkshires, we source hogs who are reared to maturity at a slow pace, in the great outdoors.
+When sourcing our Yorkshires, we source hogs who are Free Range, reared at a slow pace in the great outdoors.
 This ensures the melting succulence when cooked, and the beautiful creamy character.

 Tasting Notes: Rich, Succulent, CreamyBreed Available Now